ingobeans/goblin-maker/README.md

 The game itself was written entirely in Rust, and the server was made with Flask.

+When creating levels, you need the player placed somewhere, as well as the finish flag.
+To publish a level, you also need to complete it once without making any changes, to verify that it's possible.

 <img width="1021" height="575" alt="image" src="https://github.com/user-attachments/assets/51f32b34-fb0c-42c7-b74d-f0ba9547894c" />
 <sup>Browse online levels made by other players!</sup>

 ## About

 This project was made for hackclub's siege, with the theme *Framework*.
 Entire project was done in just a week, and I'm really proud of it!
 It turned out really well I think.

+## Controls

+In runtime you move with WASD and jump with Space.

+In editor you can select different tools, either by pressing their icon in the top left corner, or with their keybind:
+- B: Pencil tool
+- E: Eraser tool
+- S: Shape tool

+In the editor you can test your level by pressing the play button at the top center of the screen, or by pressing R.

 ## Building